ctrl-vi/cse480e-accessibility/A11yhood Analysis.md

 #### Definition

-**Collective access** is the practice of ensuring that all parties can participate in community with one another.
-This involves going beyond the norms of the able-bodied society we live in to maximize access to others, acknowledging that people function differently in the world we live in.
-Most importantly, We can ask that our needs be met without compromising our integrity as people.
+**Collective access** is found in making sure that everyone, no matter the disabilities they have/identify with (or factors outside of disability, like race, gender, etc) can still be part of the disability community.
+This doesn't mean stripping everyone of their individual identities, but actually acting upon those and ensuring that with our differences, we can still be treated as people.
+This ideology clashes with our current, able-bodied society where the needs of able-bodied people are prioritized.
+From this, collective access seeks to look past the solutions proposed by current society, and ensure that no matter the disabiility, the unique needs of people are shared.

 #### Analysis